Innovation & Working from home in Lockdown. In this article we look at emerging trends.

 Lockdown was enforced in the UK in late March 2020 and with it brought radical changes to the daily routine of most office workers overnight.
 Working from home – previously a luxury only offered by the most flexible employers – instantly became a necessity.
 This forced the entire country into an experiment; just how would the nation’s office workers – and the businesses they work for – cope with such an unprecedented situation?
 Six months on, this experiment appears to have largely been a success.
 Many reports indicate that productivity has risen thanks to remote working.
 Additionally, workers appear largely happy with the new normal, with only 10% of office workers in the UK keen to go back to the office.
 So how was this possible?
-What innovations have helped businesses operate remotely?
+How has innovation & working from home helped businesses?
 And how might innovation help get us back into the office?

 Video conferencing software is hardly something new.
 Skype has been around for 17 years, allowing anyone with an internet connection to make free video calls around the world.
 However, by March 2020, the market had become a lot more crowded.
 Relative newcomers Zoom (launched in 2011), Google Hangouts (launched in 2013) and Microsoft Teams (launched in 2017) have all grown in popularity in recent years, and have a decent market share of their own.
 Without these programmes all existing within the market and pushing each other to innovate and improve over the last decade, it’s fanciful to think that it would’ve been an easy transition into working from home.